studydefi/studydefi.com/content/blog/tsla-on-mainnet/index.md

 Note that each contract factory template is tied to a specific collateral currency, so by proposing a new contract factory template, we are essentially requesting the approval of a new collateral currency.

-Considerations...

-- consider security implications
-- new collateral contributes to system PfC (profit from corruption)
-- Prior to approval, there should be demonstrated community support for the change.
+When proposing a new collateral currency, you need to consider potential security implications.
+Since this collateral will be locked into the system for the minting of tokens, this can be a new source of profit for potential hackers.
+Of course, one must also consider whether or not the collateral currency is stable enough to warrant being approved.

 ## Proposing a new price identifier

 If your desired price identifier has not been approved yet, you can also propose a UMIP to have that included.
 Here is an example [proposal](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-2.md) that demonstrates adding ETHBTC as a price identifier.

-Considerations...

-- should be specific enough that \$UMA holders know how they should resolve it under most cases
-- Prior to approval, there should be demonstrated community support for the change.

-...segway to DVM
+The proposal for a new price identifier must be specific enough that, when under dispute, it should be easy for UMA token holders to agree on its "true" price.
+A lot of this is driven by the Data Verification Mechanism (DVM) which is used to resolve disputes in "priceless" contracts.
+A detailed explanation of the DVM is outside of the scope of this article.

 # Launching your token

-It's very likely your token already exists, but if not here's how you can launch your own token factory.

-1. Use the `ExpiringMultiPartyCreator`
-2. Define `constructorParams`
-3.

-If the already token facility already exists:

-1. Create a position w/ the EMP contract
+If your desired collateral currency and price feed identifier already exists, then it's likely that a token factory template for your collateral and synthetic token already exists.
+If you are happy with its parameters, you can simply create a position with that token factory (also known as the `ExpiringMultiParty` contract).

+All you need to do is to call the `create` method of the token factory contract with the amount of collateral to be staked and the desired number of tokens to mint.

+If, however, you are not happy with its parameters or if the desired token factory does not exist yet, then you can launch your own by using the `ExpiringMultiPartyCreator`.

 # What happens now?

+The minted synthetic tokens are ERC20 tokens that can be traded on any exchange that supports the ERC20 standard!
+That means you can potentially create a market for this on Uniswap and have it

+## Expiry date

+These tokens have an expiry date

 - as a token holder: buy the tokens on any DEX where it’s trading
 - as a token sponsor: use the sponsor CLI tool on our docs site